oceanprotocol/ocean.js/docs/beginners_guide.md

 Let's go through each step:

 ## 0. Prerequisites

 Before we start it is important that you have all of the necessary prerequisites installed on your computer.

 - **A Unix based operating system (Linux or Mac)**.
 If you are a Windows user you can try to run linux inside a virtual machine but this is outside of the scope of this article.
 - **Git**.
 Instructions for installing Git can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
 - **Node.js** can be downloaded from here: https://nodejs.org/en/download/
 - **Docker** can be installed from here: https://docs.docker.com/get-docker/.
 Please note that Docker must run as a non-root user, you can set this up by following these instructions: https://docs.docker.com/engine/install/linux-postinstall/

 ## 1. Initialize services

 For this tutorial we will be setting up and running a local blockchain and then the datatokens will be published to your local blockchain.
 This isn’t as difficult as it sounds, fortunately Ocean Protocol provides the services to start your local blockchain with a couple of commands.
-Deploying your datatoken to a locally run blockchain is a great way to start as it is quick and avoids any costs.
+Deploying your Datatoken to a locally run blockchain is a great way to start as it is quick and avoids any costs.

 Simply copy the following commands into your terminal and your own local blockchain will start running: